cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

 (TODO: change this to "how it works" when it's done-ish)

-When a user hits the proxy, the proxy checks if they have a valid UAA cookie.
+1. When a user hits the proxy, the proxy checks if they have a valid UAA cookie.
-If they don't, they're redirected to UAA to login.
+   - If they don't, they're redirected to UAA to login.
-If they have a UAA cookie, the proxy then checks if it has in its cache what spaces they have access to and whether or not they're an admin.
-If it doesn't know, it checks CAPI to find out.
+   - If they have a UAA cookie, the proxy then:
+      - Checks if it has in its cache what spaces they have access to and whether or not they're an admin.
+      - If it doesn't know, it checks CAPI to find out.
-Once it the proxy has determined what spaces they're authorized for, it proxies their request to Opensearch Dashboards, setting x-proxy-user and x-proxy-roles based on whether they're an admin or not, and setting x-proxy-ext-spaces based on their space access.
+2. Once the proxy has determined what spaces they're authorized for, it proxies their request to Opensearch Dashboards, setting `x-proxy-user` and `x-proxy-roles` based on whether they're an admin or not, and setting x-proxy-ext-spaces based on their space access.

 The Opensearch plugin uses x-proxy-user and x-proxy-roles to determine what role